Jessie Redmon Fauset, Influential Harlem Renaissance Writer & Editor

 More novels and marriage

-After leaving The Crisis in 1926, Fauset wanted to work in publishing.
-Despite her experience and expertise, she was unable to find work because she was black.
-She even offered to work from home, but that didn’t help.
+After leaving The Crisis in 1926, Jessie wanted to find work in publishing.
+Despite her experience and expertise, she was unable to find work due to racial bias.
+She even offered to work from home, to no avail.

 She returned to teaching, and over the next several years wrote three more novels: Plum Bun (1928), The Chinaberry Tree (1931), and Comedy, American Style (1933).

-Up until the early 1920s, African-Americans were portrayed in stereotypical fashion by white authors in fiction.
-This inspired Fauset to write novels portraying black Americans in a middle-class setting, doing normal, everyday things, which was quite revolutionary at the time.
+Up until the early 1920s, African Americans were portrayed in stereotypical fashion by white authors in fiction.
+This inspired Jessie to write novels portraying black Americans in a middle-class setting, doing normal, everyday things, which was quite revolutionary at the time.

-Even so, the educated middle-class characters in Fauset’s novels experienced their share of prejudice, and like many works by black authors of the period, her novels and stories dealt with themes of identity and passing.
+Even so, the educated middle-class characters in her novels experienced their share of prejudice, and like many works by Black authors of the period, her novels and stories dealt with themes of identity and passing.

 In 1929, Fauset married Herbert Harris, an insurance broker.
-She was 47 years old at the time of her marriage.
+She was forty-seven years old at the time of her marriage.
 The couple remained together until his death in 1958.

 Leaving the literary life to resume teaching